Pathogen avoidance: Terrestrial versus aquatic environments

 Distinct properties of parasite transmission of aquatic and terrestrial ecosystems lead to differences in the avoidance behaviors in these environments, however, the mechanisms are quite similar.
 For example, marine parasites are estimated to spread at a rate two times faster than terrestrial counterparts due to a combination of the increased viscosity and density of seawater and the movement of water through tides and currents.

 Political ideology

 Researchers have suggested that elements of a conservative political orientation function to reduce individual exposure to infectious agents.
 These studies found that the relationship between pathogen avoidance and social conservatism was statistically robust.
-Multiple mechanisms have been proposed as pathogen-neutralizing aspects of conservatism such as ingroup favoritism, cultural evolution favoring pathogen-neutralizing traditions and rituals, and advocating for tradition-adherence within a community.
+Multiple mechanisms have been proposed as pathogen-neutralizing aspects of conservatism such as in-group favoritism, cultural evolution favoring pathogen-neutralizing traditions and rituals, and advocating for tradition-adherence within a community.
 There is criticism of this association.
 Tybur argues that the relationship between social conservatism and pathogen avoidance is explained by sexual strategies associated with conservatism, such as orientation towards monogamous sexual strategies.
 Another study, suggests that a generalized response to social resources is a more plausible mechanism underlying in-group favoritism than adaptations to pathogen stress.